LGUG2Z/LGUG2Z/README.md

 You can also tip on [Ko-fi](https://ko-fi.com/lgug2z/), and make anonymous Lightning ([lgug2z@getalby.com](https://getalby.com/p/lgug2z)) and Bitcoin (`bc1q68zxj9wc0gqx92lmhjjm3xrh7wqwk2rx8rcls3`) donations.

-If you're not in a position to sponsor or donate, the next best thing you can do to support the project is [subscribe to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1) to help me reach the 1000 subscribers required to be part of the YouTube Partner Program and start receiving ad revenue.
+If you're not in a position to sponsor or donate, the next best thing you can do to support the project is [subscribe to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1).

 🔧 I run [Notado](https://notado.app), [Kullish](https://kulli.sh) and [xeetshot](https://xeetshot.lgug2z.com).